 My time in the RAV4-EV Prototype proved that performance and hill-climbing power is no problem for a well-developed electric drivetrain, even with 3 large men onboard.
 Initial tests have produced over 100 miles per charge and the Tesla Roadster Convertible further establishes these initial range estimates.

-Along with the 2012 Plug-in Prius due by spring of next year, Toyota is adding to their arsenal of hybrid vehicles with cars and SUVs that can be charged up at home (or on the road) and driven distances most common to Southern Californians.
-Strong sales of the plug-in Chevrolet Volt indicate that people are willing to spend a little more money for a plug-in vehicle that gets up to 40 miles on electricity that was drained from the homes supply.
+Along with the 2012 Plug-in Prius due by the spring of next year, Toyota is adding to its arsenal of hybrid vehicles with cars and SUVs that can be charged up at home (or on the road) and driven distances most common to Southern Californians.
+Strong sales of the plug-in Chevrolet Volt indicate that people are willing to spend a little more money for a plug-in vehicle that gets up to 40 miles on electricity that was drained from the supply of the home.
 Again, this is not the long-term answer but a step in the right direction.